bradleypeterson/Server_Manager/README.md

 # Server_Manager
-A project that enables students at Weber State to store and run their Computer Science projects on a publicly accessible server.
+A project that enables professors and students at Weber State to track and manage Computer Science projects.
+This is done by web application.